ben423423n32j14e/inspire2domoticz/README.md

 4) Create a new folder inside the plugins folder called smt775 then download the plugin.py file and place it inside.
 <BR>
 <BR>
-5) Start or restart Domoticz if you already have it running, go to "Setup > Hardware", see will find "Smart Temp SMT-775 Thermostat" in the "Type:" dropdown box at the bottom of the page.
+5) Start or restart Domoticz if you already have it running, go to "Setup > Hardware", you should see "Smart Temp SMT-775 Thermostat" in the "Type:" dropdown box at the bottom of the page.
 Select it and fill out the fields to configure.
 <BR>
 <BR>